Creepy, crawly love: Colorado's annual tarantula 'migration' has begun

 As with any wildlife, don't get too close and never harass or touch a wild tarantula.

+Whether you see the "migration" and want to learn more or can't make it out to see it yourself, you can see native tarantulas — and other spider species from around the world — at the Butterfly Pavilion in Westminster.

+The Butterfly Pavilion is open 9 a.m. to 6 p.m. seven days a week.
+Entry ends at 5:15 p.m.

 We’d love to see your tarantula pictures and videos!
-Join the Our Colorado photography group.
-Click here to share them.
+Join the Our Colorado photography group at www.Facebook.com/groups/OurCO to share them.

-This story was originally published by Stephanie Butzer on Scripps station KMGH in Denver.